Kendall Brown (snowboarder)

-Kendall Brown (born 15 August 1989 in Dunedin, New Zealand), is a halfpipe snowboarder based in Wanaka, New Zealand.
-At age 16 years old, at the 2006 Winter Olympics she finished 25th.
-At the 2010 Winter Olympics she finished 15th, after dislocating her shoulder twice in the semi finals.
+Kendall Brown (born 15 August 1989 in Dunedin, New Zealand), is a halfpipe snowboarder based in Wānaka, New Zealand.
+At age 16, she finished 25th at the 2006 Winter Olympics.
+At the 2010 Winter Olympics, she finished 15th, after dislocating her shoulder twice in the semi-finals.

 Career

 She started snowboarding aged 11.
 She uses a goofy stance, i.e. leads with the right foot.

 Sponsorships

 Brown has a sponsorship with Roxy, the women's brand of the Australian surfing company Quiksilver.